ChepkemoiMaurene/Vallies-Estate-Landing-Page/README.md

 # Vallies-Estate-Landing-Page
-This website is about helping our clients get beautiful and affordable house at a pocket friendly cost.
+This website is about helping our clients get beautiful and affordable housing at a pocket friendly cost.
 # Portfolio
 By chepkemoi maurene
 It is a description of my resume.